Grand Slam (professional wrestling): New Japan Pro-Wrestling (2021)

 In 2021, New Japan Pro-Wrestling retroactively established its own version of the Grand Slam, occasionally also referred to as the Quadruple Crown, consisting of the IWGP Heavyweight Championship, the IWGP United States Heavyweight Championship, the IWGP Intercontinental Championship and the NEVER Openweight Championship.
 The NJPW Grand Slam is unique in Grand Slams as it consists of four singles championships.
-Jay White was the first to achieve this feat, completing the circuit on May 3, 2021 at Wrestling Dontaku 2021.
-It is currently unknown if another NJPW Grand Slam will be established, as both the IWGP Heavyweight and Intercontinental titles were retired in 2021 in favor of the IWGP World Heavyweight Championship, and the United States Championship in 2023 in favor of the IWGP Global Heavyweight Championship.
+Jay White was the first to achieve this feat, completing the circuit on May 3, 2021, at Wrestling Dontaku 2021.
+It is currently unknown if another NJPW Grand Slam will be established, as the IWGP Intercontinental Championship was retired in 2026, and the United States Championship in 2023 in favor of the IWGP Global Heavyweight Championship.